ClimateImpactLab/poreallas/README.md

 # poreallas

 Mortality rate projection using seasonal forecast ensembles.
+Loosely based on Carleton et al 2022 (https://doi.org/10.3386/w27599).

 > [!WARNING]
 > This is an incomplete toy prototype.
 This is not suitable for a production environment.